How to vet a school, boot camp, or class, or teacher

 As fast as possible

-See the two above
+See the three above.

 The school must absolutely: